-Proof of residency provided to the school district within the required number of days after arrival in the new location
+- Proof of residency provided to the school district within the required number of days after arrival at the new location

 Not every state has approved this policy.
-States who have passed the policy include: Arizona, Arkansas, California, Florida, Georgia, Idaho, Indiana, Kentucky, Maryland, Mississippi, Missouri, Nebraska, North Carolina, Oregon, South Dakota, Tennessee, Texas, Virginia and Washington.
+States in which it has passed include: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Kentucky, Louisiana, Maine, Maryland, Mississippi, Missouri, Montana, Nebraska, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, South Dakota, Tennessee, Texas, Utah, Virginia, Washington and Wyoming.